camachomarco/Mindshard/metaprompt.md

 1. Review this .mdx file for a quick recap.
 2. If any, ask for clarifications.
-3. Continue with the next planned steps.
+3. Continue with the next planned steps